-Abbreviations: β-HCG=beta human chorionic gonadotropin, ALT=alanine aminotransferase, AST=aspartate aminotransferase, eCcr=estimated creatinine clearance, ULN=upper limit of normal
+Abbreviations: β-HCG=beta human chorionic gonadotropin, ALT=alanine aminotransferase, AST=aspartate aminotransferase, eC{Cr}=estimated creatinine clearance, ULN=upper limit of normal

-- 8) For female subjects of childbearing potential, willingness to abstain from heterosexual intercourse or use a protocol-recommended method of contraception from the screening visit (Visit 1) throughout the study treatment period and for 30 days following the last dose of study drug.
-Note: A female subject is considered to be of childbearing potential unless she has had a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy; has medically documented ovarian failure (with serum estradiol and follicle-stimulating hormone [FSH] levels within the institutional postmenopausal range and a negative serum or urine βHCG), or is menopausal (age ≥55 years with amenorrhea for ≥6 months). - 9) For male subjects of childbearing potential having intercourse with females of childbearing potential, willingness to abstain from heterosexual intercourse or use a protocol-recommended method of contraception from the start of study therapy (Visit 2) throughout the study treatment period and for 90 days following the last dose of study drug and to refrain from sperm donation from the start of study treatment (Visit 2) throughout the study treatment (Visit 2) throughout the study treatment period and for 90 days following the last dose of study drug.
+- 8) For female subjects of childbearing potential, willingness to use a protocol-recommended method of contraception from the screening visit (Visit 1) throughout the study treatment period and for 30 days following the last dose of study drug.
+Note: A female subject is considered to be of childbearing potential unless she has had a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy; has medically documented ovarian failure (with serum estradiol and follicle-stimulating hormone [FSH] levels within the institutional postmenopausal range and a negative serum or urine βHCG), or is menopausal (age >55 years with amenorrhea for >12 months or amenorrhea for >6 months with serum estradiol and FSH levels within the institutional postmenopausal range). - 9) For male subjects of childbearing potential having intercourse with females of childbearing potential, willingness to use a protocol-recommended method of contraception from the start of study therapy (Visit 2) throughout the study and for 90 days following the last dose of study drug and to refrain from sperm donation from the start of study treatment (Visit 2) throughout the study and for 90 days following the last dose of study drug.
 Note: A male subject is considered able to father a child unless he has had a bilateral vasectomy with documented aspermia or a bilateral orchiectomy, or has ongoing testicular suppression with a depot luteinizing hormone-releasing hormone (LH-RH) agonist (eg, goserelin acetate [Zoladex®]), leuprolide acetate [Lupron®]), or triptorelin pamoate [Trelstar®]).